 The RSNXE Used subfield of the MIC Control field is used in the third and fourth messages of the FT authentication sequence to indicate whether the STA or the STA affiliated with the MLD transmitting the frame containing the FTE includes an RSNXE in other frames.
 This subfield is set to 0 in other frames.

 The Element Count subfield of the MIC Control field contains the number of elements that are included in the message integrity code (MIC) calculation.
-It does not include the Fragment element(s) if the FTE is fragmented.
+The Element Count subfield(#17545) does not include the Fragment element(s) if the FTE is fragmented.

 Change Table 9-218 (Subelement IDs) as follows (not all lines shown):